We try to keep our GP appointments for patients with more serious health problems.

 If you have a cough, cold, headache or other minor ailment try treating yourself at home first.
 Find out more about treatments for common minor ailments.

 Please remember that self-care for common conditions can help free up our GPs’ time, making it easier to get an appointment when you have a more serious condition.

 Pharmacists are highly trained health professionals and can give you confidential health advice for a range of common illnesses and complaints.

 You can call the Community Pharmacy in St. David’s or drop in – there’s no need to make an appointment.
 There are other Community Pharmacies in Haverfordwest, Goodwick and Fishguard.

-You can call NHS Direct on 0845 46 47 for more advice, to check your symptoms or for more information about local services.
+You can call NHS Direct on 111 or 0845 46 47 for more advice, to check your symptoms or for more information about local services.

 A&E is for life-threatening accidents and emergencies only.
 Before you go there, ask yourself, “Is it a real emergency?”

 If not, please consider using other local health services before you visit A&E.